eabald/why-everyone-should-make-chat-app/notes.md

 Let's start with brief introduction.
 I'm Maciej Krawczyk and I am an Node.js developer at STX Next.
 Currently I am living in Warsaw.
 Last month for the short period of time, between the projects I was working on kind of demo chat app.
 It left me with some afterthoughts about side projects.
 Everyone loves site projects, am I right?
 Of course everyone does.
 But the question is what makes side project good or bad, valuable or not?

-And after some consideration I believe that chat app is the one really good and valuable example of side project.
+And after some consideration I believe that chat app is really good example of valuable side project.
 The kind which everyone should consider doing.

 ## 2. Why?